sysbiomed/glmSparseNet/README.md

 ### Function definition

-The main functions from this packages are the `network.cv.glmnet` and `network.glmnet` and the arguments for the functions are defined as:
+The main functions from this packages are the `glmSparseNet` and `cv.glmSparseNet` and the arguments for the functions are defined as:

 -   `xdata`: A MultiAssayExperiment object or an input matrix of dimension `Observations x Features`
 -   `ydata`: Response object that can take different forms depending on the model family that is used